eugenp/tutorials/spring-apache-camel/README.md

 <code>mvn clean install</code>

-To run this application you can either run our main class org.apache.camel.main.App from your IDE or you can execute following maven command:
+To run this application you can either run our main class App from your IDE or you can execute following maven command:

-<code>mvn exec:java -Dexec.mainClass="org.apache.camel.main.App"</code>
+<code>mvn exec:java -Dexec.mainClass="App"</code>